nge-layy/securewatch-soc/docs/phase-05/README.md

 *Screenshot: Splunk search `index=main source="/var/log/auth.log" sudo` showing the authentication-failure event alongside subsequent successful `sudo` activity, confirming both the mistake and the recovery were logged accurately.*

-**Lesson Learned:** This wasn't an attack, but it's a useful reminder that the same logging pipeline built to catch malicious activity also faithfully captures ordinary operator mistakes and which is exactly the intended behavior.
-It's also a small real-world reminder of why account lockout thresholds exist: even a legitimate, authorized user can trip one accidentally.
+**Lesson Learned:** This was not an attack, but it shows that the logging pipeline records both malicious activity and normal user mistakes.
+It also highlights why account lockout policies are important, as even legitimate users can accidentally enter the wrong password multiple times.

 ---

 ## Section 8 – Windows Log Collection (Work in Progress)

 Universal Forwarder installation on `win-client` has been started, but Windows log integration into Splunk is still under investigation.
-This section will be fully documented — including configuration steps, verification, and any issues encountered and once that work is complete.
+This section will be fully documented and including configuration steps, verification, and any issues encountered and once that work is complete.

+---

 ## References